 Short on time?
 Jump straight to the specific section:

 Market research tools are platforms and technologies that help companies collect, analyze, and interpret data about customers, competitors, and market trends.
+They typically include:

 Modern tools increasingly blend qualitative and quantitative research, allowing teams to understand both measurable trends and the deeper motivations behind them.